 - Gori Olusina Daniel - "Do bribes work?" - Institute for Innovation & Entrepreneurship, Loughborough University London

 Vani Naik - "Women professors: an oxymoron" - School of Business and Economics

 - Mohsen Sayyah - "What is Sports Biomechanics?
 An application in springboard diving” - School of Sport, Exercise and Health Sciences

-- Anthony Quinn - "Why does Vehicle Crime repeatedly occur in certain parts of Leicestershire?" - Social Sciences
+- Anthony Quinn - "Why does Vehicle Crime repeatedly occur in certain parts of Leicestershire?" - School of Social, Political and Geographical Sciences

 - Beth McMurchie - "Finding fingerprints in the dark" - School of Science (Chemistry)